-Since 2014, NAMA has facilitated the delivery of 41,528 new homes.
-Of these, 14,420 were directly funded by NAMA either by advancing development funding to debtors and receivers or by facilitating development via licence agreement or joint venture.
-A further 27,108 have been delivered on former NAMA-secured sites which benefitted from asset management and/or funding prior to their sale or refinance by their debtor or receivers.
-So far in 2024, 202 residential units have been directly delivered by NAMA; a further 240 units that are to be directly delivered are under construction.
+Since 2014, NAMA has facilitated the delivery of 42,548 new homes.
+Of these, 14,579 were directly funded by NAMA either by advancing development funding to debtors and receivers or by facilitating development via licence agreement or joint venture.
+A further 27,969 have been delivered on former NAMA-secured sites which benefitted from asset management and/or funding prior to their sale or refinance by their debtor or receivers.
+A further 81 units are to be directly delivered and are under construction.